-Iron ore pellets and Pelletizing processes
+Introduction to Iron ore Pellets and Pelletizing processes

-Iron ore pellets and Pelletizing processes
+Introduction to Iron ore Pellets and Pelletizing processes

 Fig 1 Iron ore pellets

-|Chemical analysis(On dry basis)||Unit||Value||Tolerance|
+|Chemical analysis(on dry basis)||Unit||Value||Tolerance|

 |SiO2 + Al2O3||%||5||Maximum|